ismahaniy/defect_detection_label_studio/README.md

 pip install -r my_ml_backend/requirements.txt label-studio-ml start .\my_ml_backend
 ```
+Warnings: will get an error when install requirements-base.txt but can ignore it and proceed

 1. You should be able to connect to it in Label Studio project Settings > Model > Add Model and provide with the following URL: http://localhost:9090
 2. Labeling Interface and copy this code